 As a muscle relaxant, it also affects other organs, including the intestines and the skeletal muscles.
 Cramp bark is considered the most potent uterine antispasmodic of the various Viburnum species because it contains more of the antispasmodic constituent scopoletin.

-Cramp bark has been used to halt contractions during premature labor.
-It has also been used in the last trimester of pregnancy to build up uterine muscles and ensure an easy labor.
+Cramp bark has been used to halt contractions during premature labour.
+It has also been used in the last trimester of pregnancy to build up uterine muscles and ensure an easy labour.

 The antispasmodic constituents in cramp bark also may lower blood pressure by relaxing vessel walls.
 When taken in large dosages, cramp bark may reduce leg cramps, muscle spasms, or pain from a stiff neck.